Félix Berenguer de Marquina: Governor General of the Philippines

 From July 1, 1788 to September 1, 1793 he was the Governor General of the Philippines.
 On August 15, 1789 by royal decree Manila became an open port to all but European products.
 He proposed plans for reform of the government.
-He became the namesake to one of Philippines' largest city, Marikina.
+He became the namesake to one of the Philippines' largest cities, Marikina.

-His 4th direct descendant, Ananías Diokno y Noblejas “General of the Seas,” was Emilio Aguinaldo’s Naval General and was reputedly the only Philippine Revolutionary Army general to lead a full-scale military expedition to the Visayas against the Spanish forces.
-His successful landing in Bicol and the Visayas were considered one of the first missions of the Philippine Navy.
-He had an extramarital relationship with a native woman named Demetria Sumulong with whom he sired a daughter from whom came the clan outside of the province of Cavite and Batangas.
-A few of Notable descendants include, anti-American nationalist- Sen. Ramon Diokno, Secretary to Emilio Aguinaldo- Felisa P. Diokno, Father of Human Rights - Sen. Jose W. Diokno, Judge Roberto Diokno and Benjamin E. Diokno, Philippine Secretary of Finance.
+His 4th direct descendant, Ananías Diokno y Noblejas or the “General of the Seas,” was President Emilio Aguinaldo’s Naval General and was reputedly the only Philippine Revolutionary Army general to lead a full-scale military expedition to the Visayas against the Spanish forces.
+His successful landing in Bicol and Visayas were considered one of the first missions of the Philippine Navy.
+Berenguer de Marquina had an extramarital relationship with a native Tsinoy woman in Bicol named Demetria Sumulong with whom he sired a daughter named Isabel Berenguer de Marquina.
+It is from Isabel that the Sumulong and Diokno political clans of the provinces of Rizal and Batangas respectively descended.
+Other provinces with clans descending from Isabel include Cavite and Camarines Sur, Bicol.
+Berenguer de Marquina then left the country for Mexico upon his new appointment.
+A few notable descendants of Isabel, the daughter whom Berenguer de Marquina abandoned in the Philippines include, pro-Filipino nationalist senator and Supreme Court Justice- Sen. Ramón Diokno; the Father of Human Rights and son of Don Ramón- Sen. Jose W. Diokno; Judge Roberto Diokno; Filipino Lawyer, Tañada-Diokno School of Law Dean, congressman, and Human Rights Advocate - Cong.
+Chel Diokno; Filipino Historian at UP Diliman and former NHCP Chair - Maris Diokno; Prolific Writer, Author in Arts and History, and Culture Advocate - Santiago Diokno; Ben Diokno - Philippine Secretary of Finance; Juan Sumulong and son Lorenzo Sumulong - Filipino senators and lawyers; and Corazon Sumulong Cojuangco-Aquino and son Benigno Aquino III - Filipino presidents.

 Berenguer returned to Spain in 1795 to take up a position in the administration of the navy.
 In 1799, he was promoted to lieutenant general of the navy.